- Type of Trip

-Imagine spending your holiday exploring Cuba, travelling the length of the island on one of our customised Cuba holidays where you really get the opportunity to know the country, its culture and the joyous friendly nature of the Cuban people.
+Imagine spending your holiday exploring Cuba, getting to know the less visited areas of the island on one of our customised Cuba holidays where you really get an opportunity to know the country, its culture and the joyous friendly nature of the Cuban people.

 Our dedicated Cuba team regularly travels throughout the island, getting to know the people and places that make our tailormade itineraries so special.
 We also organise exclusive activities in selected and unusual locations.